PxTools/PxApiSpecs/DevelopersNotesToThemselves.md

 How to store and maintain:
 - Could they be (commited/stored) in /Partial_files and be copied (by myGen.bat and Gitaction) just after generation?
 This would mean they are created and edited (Which I asume will be easiest done in the generated snl) a different place than are are stored.
-- Generation with "buildTarget: library" option, does not make the generated modelclasses partial, and generation without ( which adds "partial" to the model classes) changes the other classes.
+- Generation with "buildTarget: library" option, does not make the generated modelclasses partial (in oct.
+2022), and generation without ( which adds "partial" to the model classes) changes the other classes.
 Is that OK/ worth it?